 Angel Gallardo 490

-• Accessibility: There are ramps and lifts for disabled visitors
+• Accessibility: High — there are ramps and lifts for disabled visitors